AntJanus/WebDevelopment.META/Book/3-Getting Employed/1-avenues-to-employment.md

 3. Writing articles and blog posts on the topic of the job you're looking for and making sure your website includes hiring information.
 4. Responding to recruiter spam.

-These are more akin to the "passive" methods.

 ### The Seeker Methods

 The seeker methods are basically different ways of pushing your resume into people's hands.
 I found that all three aforementioned methods are effective though every developer will tell you their horror stories and their success stories with each.

+#### Direct Contact

-**Direct contact** Directly contacting a company has a bounty of benefits.
+Directly contacting a company has a bounty of benefits.
 One of them is that you're dealing directly with the company and no third party is invovled.
 Even with job postings, you're more likely to get in touch with a recruiting company rather than the employer themselves.

 This is great because you can easily demonstrate your skills and use your social skills to get a foot in the door.
 On top of that, discussions about salary, about job environment, and about job duties will be more open.
 You're welcome to ask questions and receive responses right away.
 In this manner, it's also easier to figure out if you're the wrong fit or the company is the wrong fit for you.